danielrosehill/Claude-Code-Repo-Managers-ClaudeMD/README.md

 # Claude-Code-Repo-Managers-ClaudeMD

-A collection of CLAUDE.md templates for repository management and an intelligent deployment utility to distribute them across your filesystem.
+A collection of CLAUDE.md templates for repository management, designed to work seamlessly with Claude Code CLI.

 ## Overview

-This repository contains:

-1. **CLAUDE.md Templates**: Pre-configured documentation files that provide context-aware instructions for Claude AI when working in different types of repository directories
+This repository provides pre-configured CLAUDE.md templates that give Claude Code context-aware instructions when working in different types of repository directories.
+Instead of a one-size-fits-all deployment script, this approach lets you selectively deploy templates using Claude Code's slash commands.
-2. **Deployment Utility**: An intelligent Python script that automatically detects the correct filesystem locations and deploys the templates

 ## What are CLAUDE.md Files?

-CLAUDE.md files are contextual documentation files that Claude AI reads when working in a directory.
+CLAUDE.md files are contextual documentation files that Claude Code reads when working in a directory.
 They provide:

 - Purpose and description of the directory
 - Common tasks and operations expected in that location